danchoi/soywiki/README.markdown

 Please note that you will need to run this command after each time you update SoyWiki to a newer version.

-Assuming the plugin is install, you can start SoyWiki from within a running Vim session by typing the command
+Assuming the plugin is installed, you can start SoyWiki from within a running Vim session by typing the command

     :Soywiki